 “I know the law.”
 Benami waved his hand at the old priest.
 “I’m not asking you to touch one.”
 He shook his head.
 “None of the people will touch the stone.
 It will

-simply be within our borders for a period of time.”
+simply be within our borders for an extended period of time.”

 One of the merchant princes of Bar Krouth leaned forward.
 “You seriously plan to bring a wizard into the Freeholds?
 The people will revolt.”

 “No,” Benami snapped.
 Then he waved his hands in front of him.
 “I mean to bring in a foreign dru—who also happens to be a wizard.
 She carries a healing stone of great power.